 After all committee members have had the opportunity to read the written component of the examination, the oral component is scheduled.
-Students must be enrolled in a minimum of two (2) credits of Ed\MthSc 800 to take the exam.
+Students must be enrolled at the beginning of the term in a minimum of two (2) credits of Ed_MthSc 800 to take the exam.
 Scheduling the Preliminary Examination with your committee includes setting the date, location and time of the meeting.
-It is your responsibility to insure that all members of the committee sign and the location is reserved.
-If approved by the committee, the form is forwarded to the COE Office of Graduate Studies who will submit to the chair of Teaching and Learning for approval before routing to the Graduate School for final approval.
-The completed form is due in the Graduate School ten (10) working days prior the date of your examination.
+It is the student's responsibility to insure that all members of the committee agree and the location is reserved.